“Pankh training has helped me a lot. It has helped me find my identity and confidence to believe in myself.” – Mahadev, one of our many students.

 Through this program, by 2020, we seek to build sustainable livelihoods for PwDs by promoting inclusiveness in the retail industry.
 We aspire to train and facilitate placement opportunities for 10,000 PwDs every year.
 Our aim is to make inclusion a priority in the industry and change the way individuals think and act towards people with disabilities.
 This is because fostering inclusiveness in the retail industry is not just morally imperative, but also necessary for the growth of the economy.

-We strongly believe that providing employment to people with disabilities adds diversity to the workplace, imparts a strong brand image to the business, and has a positive impact on the society.
-Furthermore, an inclusive workplace paves the way for creativity, innovation and productivity.
+We strongly believe that providing employment to people with disabilities adds diversity to the workplace, imparts a strong brand image to the business, and has a positive impact on society.
+Furthermore, an inclusive workplace paves the way for creativity, innovation, and productivity.

 We tie up with local NGOs that work with Persons with Disabilities and announce training and employment opportunities through them.
 Through this collaborative model Pankh (and thus, TRRAIN) has successfullyestablished a pan-India presence